-Principal Component Analysis (PCA) was performed on the FTIR spectra data.
-PCA analysis was performed using the Unscrambler® X 10.3 software (CAMO).
-For the PCA data analysis, FTIR was performed on 5 independent samples of raw material (MxG) and each generated fibre (120 °C, 180 °C, DEL and SEQ) as well as on commercial cellulose (Avicel).
-Then, FTIR data was treated using smoothing followed by normalisation and 2nd-derivative, respectively, in order to decrease noise and increase spectral resolution [25-27].
-Both smoothing and 2nd-derivative are tools available in the spectra software (Spectra Manager Version 2, Jasco®) and the software default parameters were used (smoothing - method, Means-Movement; convolution width, 25; and 2nd-derivative - algorithm, subtract; data points, 3).
-Normalisation was performed using the highest peak of each spectrum.
+Principal Component Analysis (PCA) was performed on the FTIR data using the Unscrambler® X 10.3 software (CAMO).
+Prior to PCA, FTIR data was treated using smoothing followed by normalisation and 2nd-derivative, respectively, in order to decrease noise and increase spectral resolution [22-24].
 This combination of data treatments was found to give the best clustering on scores plots.